-- 1. Federal Unsubsidized Direct Loan
+- a.
+Federal Unsubsidized Direct Loan

-- 2. Federal Subsidized Direct Loan
+- b.
+Federal Subsidized Direct Loan

-- 3. Federal Direct Plus (Parent) Loan
+- c.
+Federal Direct Plus (Parent) Loan

-- 4. Federal Pell Grant
+- d.
+Federal Pell Grant

-- 5. Federal Supplemental Educational Opportunity Grant (FSEOG)
+- e.
+Federal Supplemental Educational Opportunity Grant (FSEOG)

-- 6. Other Federal Loan or Grant Assistance
+- f.
+Other Federal Loan or Grant Assistance

 If the date of withdrawal is after completing more than 60% of the payment period, a student will have earned 100% of their Federal Financial Aid for that term and no repayment is required.
 Withdrawal before earning 100% of a student's financial aid may result in debt to the college.